DominoKit/dominodo/dominodo/README.md

 # Run as a J2CL app

-1- cd into `dominodo-j2cl`

-2- execute `mvn -Pdevmode`
+1- execute `mvn clean install -Pdevmode`

-3- when the compilation is completed open out/index.html in your browser.
+2- access the app at `http://localhost:8080`